 Experiences with Amusement Parks

-So, even till today I have fond, and some scary, memories of my times at amusement parks.
-I vividly recall my friend Cherrie helping me through my fear of rollercoasters and taking the tallest rides we could find – unfortunately, she did not help me so much overcoming my fear of clowns.
+So, even till today I have fond and some scary, memories of my times at amusement parks.
+I vividly recall my friend Cherrie helping me through my fear of rollercoasters and taking the tallest rides we could find – unfortunately, she did not help me so much in overcoming my fear of clowns.
 The parks were full of embarrassing moments, the time I ate too many churros and funnel cake and threw up after spinning around and around in the teacup ride at Magic Kingdom at Disney World in Orlando Florida.
-I also recall the time I got my first kiss from my best friend’s girlfriend at the local fair while riding the ferris wheel which was high above the park.
-And, how could I ever forget the time I forgot my bathing suit and had to wear my cousins bathing suit, did I mention my cousin was a girl, I didn’t wear her top just her bottoms, embarrassing nevertheless.
+I also recall the time I got my first kiss from my best friend’s girlfriend at the local fair while riding the Ferris wheel which was high above the park.
+And, how could I ever forget the time I forgot my bathing suit and had to wear my cousin’s bathing suit, did I mention my cousin was a girl, I didn’t wear her top just her bottoms, embarrassing nevertheless.